Truth in Lending Act: Organization

 The regulation is divided into subparts.

 Subpart B relates to open-end credit lines (revolving credit accounts), which includes credit card accounts and home-equity lines of credit (HELOCs).

 Subpart C relates to closed-end credit, such as home-purchase loans and motor vehicle loans with a fixed loan term.
-It contains rules on disclosures, treatment of credit balances, annual percentage rate calculations, right of rescission, and advertising.
+It contains rules on disclosures, treatment of credit balances, annual percentage rate calculations, right of rescission, non requirements, and advertising.